Teaching inside flanks – or circling on command

 In the two-part tutorial, Inside Flanks (Circle on Command), we see Wyn learning to overcome her inhibitions to flank between Andy and the sheep.

-It sounds simple enough, but having been taught NOT to come between us and the sheep in the early stages of training, many dogs are reluctant to circle the sheep.
+It sounds simple enough, but many dogs are reluctant to circle the sheep.
+That’s because we teach them NOT to come between us and the sheep in the early stages of training.

 Once your dog’s driving fairly fluently you’ll want to be able to steer it at a distance, and this is where a dog with good inside flanks comes into its own.